vsypko/vanilla-converter/README.md

 # vanilla-converter
-It was made as a test task at hiring\
+Done as a test job for hire\
 Look at: https://vsypko.github.io/vanilla-converter/ \